TWTM/NBA/README.md

 # NBA Analysis
-Data Science Projects regarding the NBA i've done
+Data Science Projects related to the NBA i've done

 NBA.ipynb contains a basic exploratory analysis from NBA players and teams